IBMProjectEventStore/db2eventstore-IoT-Analytics/AdvancedApplications/ODBCApplication/README.md

 * EVENT_PASSWORD with the Event Store user password
 * SERVER_CERT_PATH with the server cetificate path which is set when SSL is configured in the Docker container.
 If not running in the Docker container you must set the variable

-## Running the example app ExampleODBCApp.c
+## Running the example app ExampleODBCApp

 1. Compile the app by executing the following.
 The <odbc_client_path> is where the ODBC client was unpacked during the environment setup.
 The script finds the ODBC headers under `<odbc_client_path>/include`, compiles the main app ExampleODBCApp.c, a helper utilcli.c which checks for errors and returns diagnostic message and links the db2 library under <odbc_client_path>/lib